North East of England Process Industry Cluster: Biotechnology

 Biotechnology has become widely used in many industrial and academic activities and the following classifications have become established.
 Red Biotechnology – Medical, Health care and Pharmaceutical Biotechnology.
 White Biotechnology – Biotechnology for industrial products.
 Green Biotechnology – Biotechnology applied to environmental issues.
 Blue Biotechnology – Biotechnology based on marine organisms.
-The northeast of England has strengths in all these areas.
+The north-east of England has strengths in all these areas.

-Industrial and academic biotechnological research in Red Biotechnology has been well established in the northeast England and has developed into strengths in diagnostics, bioinformatics, Biomanufacturing, Biocatalysis & Bio-transformations, Bioremediation, Pharmaceutical research, Microbiological analysis and testing, Production of antibodies, proteins and peptides.
+Industrial and academic biotechnological research in Red Biotechnology has been well established in the north-east England and has developed into strengths in diagnostics, bioinformatics, Biomanufacturing, Biocatalysis & Bio-transformations, Bioremediation, Pharmaceutical research, Microbiological analysis and testing, Production of antibodies, proteins and peptides.
 Leading edge research is done at the region's Universities, for example Newcastle University was the first institution in Europe, second in the world, to receive permission to pursue stem-cell research in human embryos.

 New industries that have now developed form a significant sector in the Northeast of England Process Industry Cluster (NEPIC).
 Fujifilm Diosynth Biologics at Billingham now employs over 550 people, the majority of them being graduate-level skills in biotechnology, to develop new products and innovative processes for the pharmaceutical industry.
 Within a mile of the Fujifilm complex are small companies working on the building blocks of life.
 Cambridge Research Biochemicals (CRB) supports discovery research activities by providing custom-made research reagents, principally peptides and antibodies.
 In Sunderland, Immuno Diagnostic Systems (IDS) are producing medical test kits and in Hartlepool Hart Biologicals produce diagnostic products for use in the detection, prevention, and monitoring of a number of medical conditions.
 In Morpeth, Northumberland Piramal Healthcare invested into bio-pharmaceutical manufacturing facilities.

 Across the region, companies such as Leica Biosystems, Orla Proteins, Helena Bioscience, Thermo Fischer Scientific and Millipore are significant contributors to the growing strength of the sector and its supply chain.

 Industrial, White Biotechnology includes manufacturing, alternative energy (or "bioenergy"), and biomaterials and is also well established in the region.
 The manufacturers of the food protein Quorn, Marlow Foods, now part of Premier Foods, developed their technology here and still operate in this region.
 Northumbrian Water has invested in two large scale anaerobic digestion facilities to recover energy from their domestic and industrial waste water streams.
 In Stockton-on-Tees, Cleveland Biotechnology has been pioneering natural solutions to handling effluents and waste materials.
 In Billingham, Biochemica is applying new biotechnology solutions to industrial water treatment.
 Biotechnology is also being applied to manufacture polymers by Plaxica and functional resins by Cambridge Biopolymers.
 Several of the Cluster's Fine and Specialty chemical companies are utilising enzymatic transformations in their manufacturing processes.
 Developments such as these are being supported by The Centre for Process Innovation (CPI) which hosts the National Industrial Biotechnology Facility (NIBF) at Wilton International.